 Nov.
 29, 2018 | The 2019 application is available

 Sept.
 2, 2019 | The application must be complete by 5 p.m.
 ET

 Nov.
 2019 | NLF Scholars announced

 Please review the application and scholarship FAQs prior to contacting NLF.

 Jung Foundation NLF Public Interest Scholarship

-The NAPABA Law Foundation has partnered with the Jung Foundation to offer travel and registration scholarships for public interest attorneys to attend the 2018 NAPABA Convention in Washington, DC.
+The NAPABA Law Foundation has partnered with the Jung Foundation to offer travel and registration scholarships for public interest attorneys to attend the 2018 NAPABA Convention in Chicago.